Other stories filed under FEATURE

 The Walla Walla summer brimmed with potential.
 The Whitman crew numbered in the hundreds.
 But did it count?
 Did we do enough?
 Did we ever have a chance?

 “Best job I ever had,” says my mother of the night pea combine shift, Walla Walla summer of ‘76, open cabin under Orion, Big Dipper, level above the hydraulics of the hillside behemoth, snatching peas till pb&j 2 a.m. lunch (she took 2 p.m. lunch in the kiddie pool).
 Before harvest began, she pulled rye out of the wheat fields.
 Showed up at “day job” spot on Main Street.
 Guy came along, snagged her and some other workers and took them to the fields and spaced them out and told them to walk in a straight line.
 “We were grease monkeys,” she said.
 “We wore the mechanic one piecers and carried around a canister of lubricant to keep our pea combines purring … We weren’t bringing home any fancy bottles of wine, that’s for sure!”

 Summer of ‘17: Swimming pool, and bar pool, and herbs, and herb, and basketball, and potlucks, and fermentation by commission and omission both.
 The summer crew knew what it had.
 But did we squander it?
 Did we ever have chance?

 My friend Nadir Ovcina, ‘17, who now is teaching English in the East, once said that summer is over at the Fourth of July.
 Independence day.
-The terminal of the upswing, when freedom, the expanse, the possibilities oppress by their untenable vastness, defined by nothing more than a looming end.
+The terminal of the upswing, when freedom, the expanse, the possibilities oppress, an untenable vastness, every given moment inflected toward its end.
 The engine stalls, the momentum succumbs to inertia, the inflection point, zero gravity before the fall back into the doldrums.
 Paige Dempsey called it the Deep Summer.

 The summer crew had objectives; they concerned things like who we are meant to be.